smart-on-fhir/cumulus-etl/docs/bulk-exports.md

 It's happy to ingest data that you've gathered elsewhere (as a separate export), but it's also happy to download the data itself as needed during the ETL (as an on-the-fly export).

+## Export Options

-## Separate Exports
+### External Exports

 1. If you have an existing process to export health data, you can do that bulk export externally, and then just feed the resulting files to Cumulus ETL.
+(Though note that you will need to provide some export information manually, with the `--export-group` and `--export-timestamp` options.
+See `--help` for more info.)

 2. Cumulus ETL has an `export` command to perform just a bulk export without an ETL step.
    Run it like so: `cumulus-etl export FHIR_URL ./output` (see `--help` for more options).
-   You can use all sorts of
+   - You can use all sorts of
    [interesting FHIR options](https://hl7.org/fhir/uv/bulkdata/export.html#query-parameters)
    like `_typeFilter` or `_since` in the URL.
+   - This workflow will generate an export log file, from which Cumulus ETL can pull some export metadata like the Group name and export timestamp.

 3. Or you may need more advanced options than our internal exporter supports.
-   The [SMART Bulk Data Client](https://github.com/smart-on-fhir/bulk-data-client) is a great tool with lots of features.
+   The [SMART Bulk Data Client](https://github.com/smart-on-fhir/bulk-data-client) is a great tool with lots of features (and also generates an export log file).

 In any case, it's simple to feed that data to the ETL:
 1. Pass Cumulus ETL the folder that holds the downloaded data as the input path.
 1. Pass `--fhir-url=` pointing at your FHIR server so that externally referenced document notes and medications can still be downloaded as needed.

-## On-The-Fly Exports
+### On-The-Fly Exports

 If it's easier to just do it all in one step, you can also start an ETL run with your FHIR URL as the input path.